duong-vo/learn-api/README.md

 # learn-api
-A simple REST API that store the list of names and a connection to the database
+A simple REST API that store the list of names